Dr. Mitchell Naficy

 Recognizing Drug Use Symptoms and Signs

 One of the most important steps in supporting recovery is knowing when professional detox may be necessary.
-Drug use symptoms and signs often appear gradually, and they can look different depending on the substance involved.
-However, there are common patterns that should not be ignored.
+Drug use symptoms often appear gradually and vary depending on the substance.

-Behavioral signs may include sudden mood swings, irritability, increased secrecy, or withdrawal from family and friends.
-People may lose interest in hobbies, school, or work responsibilities.
-Physical signs can include changes in weight, bloodshot eyes, poor hygiene, unusual sleep patterns, or unexplained health issues.
-In many cases, the body shows withdrawal symptoms when the drug is not used.
-These symptoms can include sweating, shaking, or nausea.
-This indicates physical dependence.
+Behavioral signs may include mood swings, irritability, secrecy, or withdrawal from others.
+Physical signs may include weight changes, poor hygiene, unusual sleep patterns, or unexplained health issues.
+Withdrawal symptoms like sweating, shaking, or nausea can signal physical dependence.

 Nutrition and Hydration for Recovery from Addiction

-Proper nutrition plays a key role in helping the body heal from substance use.
+Proper nutrition helps the body heal from substance use.
 Drugs often deplete vitamins and minerals, leaving the body weakened.
 A diet rich in whole foods, lean proteins, fruits, and vegetables helps restore balance.

 Hydration is equally important.
-Many substances cause dehydration, which makes withdrawal symptoms worse.
-Drinking enough water and replenishing electrolytes helps reduce headaches, fatigue, and irritability.
+Many substances cause dehydration, which worsens withdrawal symptoms.
+Drinking enough water and replenishing electrolytes can reduce headaches, fatigue, and irritability.

 Holistic Therapies to Support Body and Mind

 Medical detox is essential, but holistic therapies help restore balance.
-By calming the nervous system and supporting overall health, these therapies make recovery more sustainable.
+These approaches calm the nervous system and support overall health.

-Examples of holistic therapies include yoga, meditation, acupuncture, massage, and art therapy.
-These practices help reduce stress, improve sleep, and encourage positive mental health.
-When combined with medical care, they provide a more complete support system during detox.
+Examples include yoga, meditation, acupuncture, massage, and art therapy.
+These practices reduce stress, improve sleep, and support mental well-being.
+When combined with medical care, they create a more complete recovery approach.

 Rest and Movement During Detox

-Rest is one of the most powerful tools during detox.
-The body heals best when given time to recover, which means prioritizing quality sleep.
-Creating a calming nighttime routine with limited screen time, a cool environment, and relaxation techniques can help.
+Rest is one of the most important tools during detox.
+The body heals best when given time to recover, so prioritizing quality sleep is essential.

 Medical Detox and Professional Support

 Medical detox provides the safest environment for withdrawal.
-Professionals monitor health, provide medications if needed, and guide the body through the most difficult stages.
-This reduces risks and increases comfort.
+Professionals monitor health, provide medications when needed, and guide the body through the most difficult stages.

 At San Diego Wellness Center, medical detox is combined with residential treatment.
-This gives people the structure, nutrition, and therapies they need to support recovery.
-By staying in a safe and supportive environment, the body has the best chance to heal fully.
+This provides structure, nutrition, and therapies that support recovery in a safe environment.

 Start Detoxing with San Diego Wellness Center

-Supporting your body through detox is about more than just getting through withdrawal.
-It’s about creating a foundation for lasting health and recovery from addiction.
-By focusing on nutrition, hydration, medical care, rest, and holistic therapies, you can help your body rebuild strength and balance.
+Supporting your body through detox is about more than getting through withdrawal.
+It is about building a foundation for long-term health and recovery.

-San Diego Wellness Center is here to guide and support you every step of the way.
-Our medical detox and residential treatment programs provide the care and structure needed for healing.
+San Diego Wellness Center provides medical detox and residential treatment with the care and structure needed for healing.
 Contact us today to take the next step toward recovery.

 FAQs